paj123/Assessment/README.md

 ### Deploy Model

-I plan to deploy the model on Heroku at first as it looks easy to work on.
+I plan to deploy the model on Heroku at first because I have read about Heroku deployment process earlier.
 If I get a time, I will try to use AWS to deploy.

 The general layout of my deployed project:
 ```